lizard-demon/bhopblox/README.md

 ## Summary

-**bhopblox** is a fully functional Minecraft-style speedrun game that runs natively within Reddit posts.
+**Voxel World** is a fully functional Minecraft-style 3D adventure game that runs natively within Reddit posts.
 The game currently provides:

 - ✅ **Complete Minecraft-style interface** with authentic stone-textured panels, dirt/grass backgrounds, and pixelated styling
-- ✅ **6 unique speedrun worlds** to browse and select from with detailed descriptions and author information
+- ✅ **6 unique voxel worlds** to browse and select from with detailed descriptions and author information
-- ✅ **WebAssembly game engine** that loads successfully, displays a canvas with player state and leaderboard data loaded, providing competitive speedrun gameplay
+- ✅ **WebAssembly voxel engine** that loads successfully, displays a 3D canvas with world data and player state loaded, providing immersive voxel exploration
-- ✅ **Sophisticated generative audio system** with procedural ambient music across multiple scales and contextual sound effects
+- ✅ **Sophisticated generative windchime audio system** with procedural bell-like tones in extended pentatonic scales and contextual sound effects
 - ✅ **Full Reddit integration** with Redis-backed world database and seamless user authentication
 - ✅ **Cross-platform responsive design** with mobile-optimized interface that maintains block aesthetics
-- ✅ **Competitive leaderboard system** with player tracking and speedrun timing
+- ✅ **Community leaderboard system** with player tracking and exploration progress

-The game is currently in its **speedrun gaming phase**, providing an immersive block-themed world selection experience with competitive speedrun gameplay, player state management, and leaderboard integration.
+The game is currently in its **3D voxel exploration phase**, providing an immersive block-themed world selection experience with 3D voxel world exploration, player state management, and community leaderboard integration.